eakele/project2/README.md

 |contact2      |    Tony       |     Hans      |tonyh@hotmail.com |+61 453 234 823  |user1      |

-  one user can have many contacts so the relationship is one to many.
-There is user_id from a user tabel as a foreign key in contact table.
+  One user can have many contacts so the relationship is one to many.
+There is user_id column from a user tabel as a foreign key in contact table.